wpmetabox/docsv2/docs/actions/01-rwmb-before.md

 It takes 1 parameter: the instance of `RW_Meta_Box` class for the current field group.

-To run this action for a specific field group, you can use a variation of this action:
+To run this action for a specific field group, use a variation of this action:

 ```php
 do_action( "rwmb_before_{$field_group_id}", $meta_box );